Backup a database using AWS Lambda container

 Deploy and test the Lambda

-Now our code works as expected in the local environment, so we will deploy it in production in three steps.
+Our code works as expected in the local environment, so we will deploy it in production in three steps.

 Step 1: Push the Docker image into a container registry.
-We will use AWS Elastic Container Registry (ECR).
+We will use the AWS Elastic Container Registry (ECR).

-, and then execute the commands below to push the image.
+Log into your AWS account, create an ECR repository backup-db , and then execute the commands below to push the image.

-docker build -t backup-db:v1 .
+docker build -t lambda-container:v1 .

 aws ecr get-login-password --region <region> | docker login --username AWS --password-stdin <ecr_repository_url>

-docker tag backup-db:v1 <ecr_repository_url>/backup-db:latest
+docker tag lambda-container:v1 <ecr_repository_url>/lambda-container:latest

-docker push <ecr_repository_url>/backup-db:latest
+docker push <ecr_repository_url>/lambda-container:latest

-Step 2: Update the serverless.yml by providing the Docker image URL of the source code.
-We will also add a cron job that will schedule the trigger of this lambda function every Saturday at 2:30 AM.
+Step 2: Update the "serverless.yml" by providing the Docker image URL of the source code.
+We will also add a cron job that will schedule the trigger of this Lambda Function every Saturday at 2:30 am.

 service: backup-db

-frameworkVersion: '2'
+frameworkVersion: '3'

 provider: